AstunTechnology/osgis-ol3-leaflet/README.md

 # Practical OpenLayers 3 & Leaflet

-A hands on introduction to using OpenLayer 3 (ol3) and Leaflet to display spatial data on the web.
+A hands on introduction to using [OpenLayer 3 (OL3)](http://ol3js.org) and [Leaflet](http://leafletjs.com) to display spatial data on the web.
 The workshop will introduce the two libraries, the underpinning concepts and strengths of each, and take delegates through creating a series of examples.

 ## What we will build